In the spring and summer of 2015, RIFF held a course called Scanorama Shortcut in collaboration with European Film Forum Scanorama.

-The Summer Institute is a forum where talent in the film industry can improve their script development skills.
+The Summer Institute is a forum to help talent in the film industry improve their script development skills.
 The focus is on guidance and instruction in script-writing and project development in the process of transforming good ideas for film production into effective, workable screenplays.
-Lectures, discussions and live “pitch presentation” meetings are be held, where participants receive responses to their ideas and proposals as an integral part of the schedule in the Summer Institute.
+Lectures, discussions and live “pitch presentation” meetings are held as an integral part of the schedule in the Summer Institute, where participants receive responses to their ideas and proposals.

 Supervisors work closely with small groups of students in the development of manuscripts.
-As well, the participants get private guidance with the instructors.
-In addition, there are group lectures and a few case-study film screenings.
-The intention is that participants will return home with a deeper understanding of the various methods of visual storytelling, experiences that can be applied to the creation of fictional scripts, animation and documentaries.
+The participants also receive private guidance from the instructors.
+There are group lectures and a few case-study film screenings.
+The intention is that participants will return home with a deeper understanding of the various methods of visual storytelling and experiences that can be applied to the creation of fictional scripts, animation and documentaries.

 Those who work in new media and game design are also welcome to apply.

 The last Summer institute took place in Skagafjörður in 2013.